bteapot/Trista-DPI/README.md

 Backups created more than month ago can be automatically deleted if desired.

 Previously created backups can be automatically restored by running script with no documents open in InDesign.

+### Unembedding

+Embedded images and images, pasted into document by Copy/Paste commands can be automatically unembedded.

 Installation
 ------------